parrt/cs652/lectures/functional-python.md

 val x = 1;
 x = 2; // INVALID
 ```
-* There is no predefined order evaluation because it doesn't matter–values can be computed on demand. lazy evaluation supported
+* There is no predefined order evaluation because it doesn't matter--values can be computed on demand. lazy evaluation supported
 * Want functions to operate on parameters and return values. that's it. can only depend on parameters:
   * No local state maintained
   * Can't change global variables